dhiltonp/pop/docs/source/book/problem.rst

 Rather than transferring data between programs on a command line shell using text streams, GUIs needed to be able to manage much more complicated datasets.
 This gave rise to new ways to store data outside of databases.
-The days of XML began, and transferring large, structured datasets between applications began.
+The days of XML began to take hold, and transferring large, structured datasets between applications grew.

 Object Oriented Programming
 ---------------------------